LihiShalmon/Alcohol_Classification/Readme.md

 ---

-## 7. What Was Still Hard
+## 7. If I had more time

-- Stylized fonts, curved layouts, and image noise were tough for OCR
-- Merged words made it harder to match phrases
-- Some alcohol words were intentionally obfuscated (hard to catch reliably)

----

-## 8. What I’d Improve Next

-- Refine the regex classification rules — some patterns may have been too aggressive
+- I would do a more detailed error analysis and use it to refine the regex classification rules.
+Some patterns  have been too aggressive and this could boost performence of the simple methods.
-- Explore preprocessing steps that could simplify the OCR
+- Explore preprocessing steps that could simplify the OCR model